 - What is it?
 The sequel to the critically acclaimed post-apocalyptic game The Last of Us

 - When can I play it?
-It’ll be a while from now, maybe late 2018 to early 2019
+It’ll be a while from now, late 2019 or early 2020

 - What can I play it on?
 PlayStation 4

-We don’t even have a rough release window yet, though considering Naughty Dog has seen the bad side of promising a solid release date and missing it before it’s hard to blame them for not committing at this stage.
+The Last of Us 2 has been in the works for a while but we're still waiting for a definite release date.
+Considering Naughty Dog has experienced the bad side of promising a solid release date and missing it before, it’s hard to blame them for not committing before being ready.

 What we know so far